Quantum Discrete Levels of the Universe from the Early Trans-Planckian Vacuum to the Late Dark Energy: Classical, Semiclassical and Quantum Vacuum Energy of the Universe

-The {\it total} $Q\Lambda$ gravitational entropy turns out the sum of the three components as it must be: classical (subscript $\Lambda$), quantum (subcript $Q$) and planck value (subscript P) corresponding to the tree gravity regimes:
+$s_P$ being the Planck entropy.
+The {\it total} $Q\Lambda$ gravitational entropy turns out the sum of the three components as it must be: classical (subscript $\Lambda$), quantum (subcript $Q$) and Planck value (subscript $P$) corresponding to the tree gravity regimes.
+The term $2s_P$ arises from the duality between the quantum and classical lengths $L_Q$ and $L_\Lambda$ across the Planck scale.
+The factor $2$ reflects the complete $Q\Lambda$ covering: the Planck scale being the bordering or crossing scale common to the two (classical and quantum) $Q$ and $\Lambda$ domains.

 The gravitational entropy $S_{\Lambda}$ of the present time large {\it classical universe} is a very {\it huge number}, consistent with the fact that the universe today contains a very huge amount of information.
 Moreover, to reach such a huge size and entropy today $10^{+122}$, the universe in its very beginning should have been in a hugely energetic initial vacuum $10^{+122}$.